Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 That is precisely why Dr. Kevin L. Nadal developed a Guide to Responding to Microaggressions.

-In there, he offers a list of five questions that you should ask yourself when considering whether to respond to a microaggression:
+In there, he offers a list of 5 questions you should ask yourself when considering whether to respond to a microaggression:

 This useful tool will help you reach a decision and pick your battles.